ncasuk/ncas-energy-balance-1-software/docs/scripts.rst

 **1. download_data:**

 - Created to be set up as a cron job every 5 minutes (or another time interval).
 This downloads data from tables on the logger and saves to a daily csv file.
+- The script does not take any command line arguments.
-- The files are made in the directory specified on the command line, in a directory named after the table e.g. ``<chosen-directory>/SoilMoisture/SoilMoisture_2021-07-21.csv``
+- The files are made in the directory specified in the config file, under ``logger_csv_path``, in a directory named after the table e.g. ``<chosen-directory>/SoilMoisture/SoilMoisture_2021-07-21.csv``
-- The datalogger URL must be provided as a command line argument e.g. serial:/dev/ttyUSB0:115200 or tcp:host-ip:port
+- The datalogger URL must be set in the config file e.g. serial:/dev/ttyUSB0:115200 or tcp:host-ip:port
 - Edit ``logger_tables`` in the config file to change the tables downloaded.
 The default tables are Housekeeping, GPS_datetime, SoilTemperature, SoilMoisture, SoilHeatFlux and Radiation.

 To run once: